Jody Schulz

-Jody John Schulz (born August 17, 1960 in Easton, Maryland) is a former American football linebacker who played for five seasons for the Philadelphia Eagles of the National Football League from 1983–1987.
-He was drafted by the Eagles in the second round of the 1983 NFL Draft.
+Jody John Schulz (born August 17, 1960) is an American former professional football player who was a linebacker for five seasons with the Philadelphia Eagles of the National Football League (NFL) from 1983 to 1987.
+He was selected by the Eagles in the second round of the 1983 NFL draft.
 He played college football at Chowan JC and East Carolina.

-Early years
+Early life

 Schulz attended Queen Anne's County High School in Centreville, Maryland.
 He played football, but his team was "terrible" and did not win many games.
 He did not try hard in school and dropped out for one year and thought about getting married until the woman he was going to marry was killed in a car crash.
 Schulz got arrested while out of school, and the judge at a court hearing told him to either go back to school, or go to jail.

 College career

 Chowan University

 Schulz attended Chowan University to play college football, but when he first arrived, he was ninth on the depth chart at defensive end.
 Because so many players tried out for the team, Schulz did not receive a helmet until other players quit the team.
 In his first season, Schulz won more games than he had his entire high school career.

 He was inducted into the Chowan University Athletics Hall of Fame in 1992.